~Agricultural News~

 substance that contains one or more recognized plant nutrients.
 It is made up

-of mineral salts containing nitrogen (N), phosphorus (P) and potassium (K) which
+of mineral salts containing nitrogen (N), phosphorus (P) and potassium (K)

-(for example, superphosphate).
+or inorganic (for example, superphosphate).

 8. How do I know what fertilizer to use?